 GH Bladed also offers the user an option to add an external controller DLL which can be interfaced to the wind turbine simulation.
 This allows the user to experiment with different control algorithms/strategies more easily.
-On a related subject, GH Bladed has a linearization module which is useful for controller design.
+On a related subject, GH Bladed has a linearisation module which is useful for controller design.
 GH WaveFarmer might be able to share the functionality of both these, in particularly to allow technology developers to use custom-made control strategies without sharing the intrinsic details of each algorithm.
+If such functionality can not be shared, it is envisaged that a similar module will be built in the GH WaveFarmer base module.